naomai/php-dominantcolor/README.md

 ![Album arts example](example/albums.jpg)

 The library uses [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) method to group image pixels into different *color bins*.
 Those colors are then evaluated by their saturation and differences between others.
-Two of them are picked as *trully dominant* (primary and secondary).
+Two of them are picked as *most prominent* (primary and secondary).

 ## Usage

-We want to find dominant colors with three additional colors from image ```heart.png```.
+We want to find most prominent colors with three additional colors from image ```heart.png```.
 ```PHP
 $imageSrc = "heart.png";
 $totalNumberOfColors = 5; // primary + secondary + 3 additional